TrovoLtd/BowlingGameKata/COMMIT_1.md

 }
 ```

-9. Setup a Game class in TestGutterGame.
-Press **Shift / CTRL + B**, but the build fails as there's no class called Game yet.
 10. Move the cursor over Game initialisation statement and press **CTRL + .** .
 Select Generate New Type.
 Select Project BowlingGame, Create New File.
 11. Delete Class1.cs from BowlingGame project.
 12. Run all tests - **CTRL + R, then A**